civilian/ldloans/README.md

 ### Putting enviroment file .env

 * Some configurations are dependant of the .env file.
-Then rename the file [./flask-jwt-auth/.env.bk](./flask-jwt-auth/.env.bk) and the file [./reactjs-jwt-authentication/.env.bk](./reactjs-jwt-authentication/.env.bk)  to .env keeping them in their own directory and if you want put the data of your bd.
+You need to rename the file [./flask-jwt-auth/.env.bk](./flask-jwt-auth/.env.bk) and the file [./reactjs-jwt-authentication/.env.bk](./reactjs-jwt-authentication/.env.bk)  to .env keeping them in their own respective directory.
+If you want put the data of your database.
-* You need to create the database you specify in the .env file in ./flask-jwt-auth/ and also the same database ended in _test
+* You need to create the database you specify in the .env file in ./flask-jwt-auth/.
+Also the same database ended in _test
 * You also need to run:
   1) `docker-compose run rest-service python manage.py create_db`
   2) `docker-compose run rest-service python manage.py db init`